 Famous Club Soda Brands

-I’ve listed a few well-known club sodas that you’ll find easily at the store nearby.
+I’ve listed a few well-known club sodas that you’ll find easily at nearby stores.

-One thing to remember, the popularity of the brand does not equate to its taste or guarantee you a great experience.
-Keep exploring other options and don’t hesitate to try newbie brands, may it become your favorite one?
+Remember that the brand’s popularity does not equate to its taste or guarantee you a great experience.
+Keep exploring other options, and don’t hesitate to try newbie brands.
+May it become your favorite one?

 Can you substitute Club Soda for water?

-Club Soda is water-based and there is no clear evidence that it is harmful to your body.
+Club Soda is water-based, and there is no clear evidence that it harms your body.
 Interestingly, it may even enhance digestion by improving swallowing ability and reducing constipation.
 In a way, it can be a substitute for water.

-Those who are sensitive to salt or those who enjoy the plain taste, must not substitute club soda for water.
-Again, it’s more a personal preference, it completely depends on the taste you enjoy and the flavor that bring the best experience for you.
+Those sensitive to salt or enjoying the plain taste must not substitute club soda for water.
+Again, it’s more a personal preference, it completely depends on the taste you enjoy and the flavor that brings the best experience for you.

 What is Soda Water?